WojciechMigda/zfec/README.rst

 single element, it can be parameterized to choose in advance the number of elements whose loss it can tolerate.

-This package is a for of ``zfec`` library, which is largely based on the old "fec" library by Luigi Rizzo et al., which is a mature and optimized implementation of erasure coding.
-The ``zfec-fast`` package makes several changes from the original ``zfec`` package, including new C-based benchmark tool and a new SIMD-friendly API.
+This package is a fork of ``zfec`` library, which is largely based on the old "fec" library by Luigi Rizzo et al., which is a mature and optimized implementation of erasure coding.
+The ``zfex`` package makes several changes from the original ``zfec`` package, including new C-based benchmark tool and a new SIMD-friendly API.